Ankr-network/ankr-docs/docs/staking/delegated-staking/mgno/stake.md

 This is due to Gnosis plans to enable withdrawals in the Shanghai upgrade.
 Shanghai is planned in 6–12 months from The Merge that is expected in ~Q3/Q4 2022.
 :::

-Deposit your bridged GNO, following the [original Gnosis deposit instructions](https://docs.gnosischain.com/node/validator-deposits).
+Swap your bridged GNO, following the [original Gnosis deposit instructions](https://docs.gnosischain.com/node/validator-deposits#convert-gno-to-mgno-special-cases).
-When depositing, your GNO will automatically convert to mGNO in 32:1 ratio — you'll get 32 mGNO for 1 deposited GNO.
+You specifically need the **Convert GNO to mGNo (special cases)** section of the page!

 When done, you're ready to stake your mGNO at Ankr.